confluence/python-textbok/python_notes/Loop_Control_Statements.rst

                     print("%s at %02d:00 -- %s" % (day_name, i, event))

 This doesn't make much difference when you are looking up a value in a short tuple, but it could make a big difference if it were an expensive, time-consuming calculation and you were iterating over hundreds or thousands of values.

+Exercise 3
+^^^^^^^^^^

+#.
+Write a program which uses a nested ``for`` loop to populate a three-dimensional list representing a calendar: the top-level list should contain a sub-list for each month, and each month should contain four weeks.
+Each week should be an empty list.

+#.
+Modify your code to make it easier to access a month in the calendar by a human-readable month name, and each week by a name which is numbered starting from 1.
+Add an event (in the form of a string description) to the second week in July.

 Iterables, iterators and generators
 ===================================